simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 May 14 0030 UTC
+:Issued: 2024 May 15 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 6 (NOAA Scale
+The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
-G2).
+Scale levels).
-The greatest expected 3 hr Kp for May 14-May 16 2024 is 5.67 (NOAA Scale
+The greatest expected 3 hr Kp for May 15-May 17 2024 is 5.00 (NOAA Scale
-G2).
+G1).

-NOAA Kp index breakdown May 14-May 16 2024
+NOAA Kp index breakdown May 15-May 17 2024

-             May 14       May 15       May 16
+             May 15       May 16       May 17
-00-03UT       3.67         5.00 (G1)    2.33
+00-03UT       5.00 (G1)    2.33         2.33
-03-06UT       3.33         3.67         2.00
+03-06UT       3.67         2.00         1.33
-06-09UT       2.67         3.00         2.67
+06-09UT       3.00         2.67         1.67
-09-12UT       2.33         2.33         2.33
+09-12UT       2.33         2.33         1.67
-12-15UT       2.33         2.67         2.00
+12-15UT       2.67         2.00         2.33
-15-18UT       4.67 (G1)    2.33         2.67
+15-18UT       2.33         2.67         2.33
-18-21UT       5.67 (G2)    3.00         3.00
+18-21UT       2.67         3.00         3.33
-21-00UT       4.33         3.00         2.33
+21-00UT       3.00         2.33         4.33

-Rationale: G1-G2 (Minor-Moderate) geomagnetic storms are likely on 14
-May and G1 conditions are likely on 15 May as CME influence wanes.
+Rationale: G1 (Minor) geomagnetic storms are likely on 15 May as CME
+influence wanes.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 14-May 16 2024
+Solar Radiation Storm Forecast for May 15-May 17 2024

-              May 14  May 15  May 16
+              May 15  May 16  May 17
-S1 or greater   99%     25%      5%
+S1 or greater   99%     25%     15%

-Rationale: S1 (Minor) solar radiation storms are expected on 14 May with
+Rationale: S1 (Minor) solar radiation storms are expected on 15 May
-a chance on 15 May due to the eruptive potential from Region 3664.
+14 May with a chance on 16 May and a slight chance on 17 May due to the
+eruptive potential from now departed Region 3664.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24
+Radio blackouts reaching the R3 levels were observed over the past 24
 hours.
-The largest was at May 13 2024 0944 UTC.
+The largest was at May 14 2024 1651 UTC.

-Radio Blackout Forecast for May 14-May 16 2024
+Radio Blackout Forecast for May 15-May 17 2024

-              May 14        May 15        May 16
+              May 15        May 16        May 17
-R1-R2           80%           40%           40%
+R1-R2           75%           40%           35%
-R3 or greater   40%           10%           10%
+R3 or greater   40%           15%           10%

-Rationale: R1-R3 (Minor-Strong) conditions are expected on 14 May due
+Rationale: R1-R2 (Minor-Moderate) conditions are expected on 15 May due
-to the flare potential of Region 3664.
-As the region rotates around the
+to the flare potential from now departed Region 3664.
+Probabilities drop
-Suns W limb, R1-R2 (Minor-Moderate) probabilities drop to just a chance
-from the remaining active regions on the Suns visible disk.
+to a chance on 16-17 May from the remaining active regions on the Suns
+visible disk.

 ```